simonhlee97/simonhlee97/README.md

-### Hi, I'm Simon.
+## Hi, I'm Simon.

-I'm a web developer from Indianapolis, IN.
+Web developer from Indianapolis, IN.
 I like to read, write, learn & talk about code.

-I enjoy building interactive experiences and component-driven UIs for the web.

-I am proficient in JavaScript, React, Vue.js, Node.js, HTML5, CSS3, WordPress, and git.
+I am proficient in JavaScript, React (and Next.js), Vue.js, Node.js, HTML5, CSS3, WordPress, and git.
 I also recently picked up Ruby on Rails, a framework I have really enjoyed learning.
 And I've played with many other libraries and tools.

 - ⚡ Fun fact: Born in rice-fields (Korea), grew up in corn-fields (Indiana)
 - 🍿 Favorite movies: *Back to the Future*, *2001: Space Odyssey*, *Rocky*